“Ready for my anything?”

 Karen’s storage unit reappeared.
 She felt herself shoved from behind.

 “Hurry up!”
 Irwin snapped.

-It took everything she had; she thought it would kill her outright, but Karen pushed the top box aside with a great sweep of her arm.
+She thought it would kill her outright, but she pushed the top box aside with a great sweep of her arm.
 It clattered on the metal floor, spilling its contents: The small metal horse on wheels with almost all its paint chipped off that had been her grandfather’s.
 Her parents’ high-school yearbook that Karen had dog-eared since her parents’ fatal car accident on the way to their high school reunion.

 “Box underneath?”
 Irwin snarled.
 “Why didn’t you just tell me?”

 Her grandfather.
 Her parents.
 Would they be there, waiting for her, wherever there was?